 Mary Beardsley 1864-1938

-Mary, the youngest child of William and Mary Ann Beardsley, was born in Shottle and baptised at Christ Church, Belper, on 1st May 1864.
+Mary, the youngest child of William and Mary Ann Beardsley, was born at Shottle and baptised at Christ Church, Belper, on 1st May 1864.
 She worked as a general servant before marrying George Henry Morral in 1891.
 After their marriage they lived in Ilkeston, with George initially working as a coal miner, but by 1901 he was a Hay and Milk dealer, and by 1911 he was a general grocer, with Mary assisting in the business.

 After her husband’s death in 1928, Mary moved to The Yews, Lane End, Belper, where she died on 21st June 1938.
 She was buried three days later at Duffield Cemetery on 24th June.